microsoft/BotFramework-WebChat/README.md

 > If you don't want to use polyfills for older browsers, you can use `botchat.js` instead of default `botchat-es5.js`.

-If you want to make the expansion logic by yourself or you want to put bot directly into some element in your page, you can check out our examples:
+If you want to make the expansion logic by yourself or you want to put bot directly into some existing element on your page, you can check out our examples:
   - [/samples/feedyou/code.html](https://github.com/wearefeedyou/feedbot-webchat/blob/master/samples/feedyou/code.html) show the most simple way how to inject webchat into your page which you can also use with GTM or some other tag manager
   -	[/samples/feedyou/embed.html](https://github.com/wearefeedyou/feedbot-webchat/blob/master/samples/feedyou/embed.html)	when you want to embed bot into given element of your page
   -	[/samples/feedyou/expandable.html](https://github.com/wearefeedyou/feedbot-webchat/blob/master/samples/feedyou/expandable.html) when you want to make expansion logic by yourself (note that `BotChat` component is initialized only after chat window is expanded, so bot is not triggered for users who not open chat)